cremalab/app-mobile-2.0/README.md

 10. Ensure that `adb` is setup correctly, if you have followed step `9` it should be.
     - If `adb --version` outputs a version then you should be good to go.

-## 👟👟 First Steps - Customizing Your App
+## 🎨 Customizing Your App

-Please note, expo-splash-screen has known issues on android, if after running the below script an error is thrown, read here on how to manually set the splash screen for android.
+Please note, expo-splash-screen has known issues on android, if after running the below script an error is thrown, read [here](https://github.com/expo/expo/tree/main/packages/expo-splash-screen#-configure-android) on how to manually set the splash screen for android.

-1. Run the following script: `npm run makeityours` and follow the prompts. <span style="color: #CD5C5C">This will delete and replace ./ios ./android and app.json</span>
+1. Run the following script: `npm run customize:makeityours` and follow the prompts. <span style="color: #CD5C5C">This will delete and replace ./ios ./android and app.json</span>
 2. [Customize Icon](https://github.com/martiliones/icon-set-creator): `npm run customize:icon <your-icon-path>`
 3. Customize SplashScreen: `npm run customize:splashscreen [options]` Click [here](https://github.com/expo/expo-cli/tree/master/unlinked-packages/configure-splash-screen#-usage) to see all available options.